fractus-io/keras-tutorial/README.md

 ##### <a id="331"></a>Develop Your First Neural Network with Keras

-Developing neural network with Keras is straightforward.
+Developing Neural Network with Keras is straightforward.
 In principle you need to execute following steps:

 1. Load data